19 Somethin'

 "19 Somethin'" is a song written by David Lee and Chris DuBois and recorded by American country music singer Mark Wills.
 It was released in September 2002 as the first single from his Greatest Hits compilation album and spent six weeks at number one on the Hot Country Songs chart in early 2003.
 It reached number 23 on the Billboard Hot 100 and was the longer-lasting of Wills' two number one singles.
-It would go on to become the number 2 country song of the decade on Billboard's Hot Country Songs Chart.
+It would become the number 2 country song of the decade on Billboard's Hot Country Songs Chart.

 Content

 The song begins with singer's reminiscence of his formative years, the 1970s and 1980s.
 In the first verse and chorus, various 1970s-related bits of pop culture are referenced, such as Farrah Fawcett, eight tracks, and Stretch Armstrong; the first verse also mentions the videogame Pac-Man ("I had the Pac-Man pattern memorized.")
 The first chorus begins with the line "It was 1970-somethin' / In the world that I grew up in."
 Verse two, similarly, references 1980s pop culture, such as the Rubik's Cube, black Pontiac Trans Ams, and MTV.
 The second chorus likewise begins with "It was 1980-somethin'."
 In the song's bridge, the singer then expresses his desire to escape to his childhood years: "Now I've got a mortgage and an SUV / All this responsibility makes me wish sometimes / That it was 1980-somethin’."

+As the song was still at number one the week of the Space Shuttle Columbia disaster occurred, some radio stations momentarily stopped playing the single as the song contained the line "A space shuttle fell out of the sky," a reference to the similar Challenger disaster that occurred in 1986.
+Despite this however, the song would remain at number one on the Billboard Hot Country Singles & Tracks, despite a decline of 323 play detections from radio stations monitored by Billboard for the week of February 15, 2003.